Sustainability-related disclosures

 Investment strategy

-The investment policy is to invest predominantly in Nordic, corporate high yield fixed income securities that are sustainable investments.
-The securities are selected using the Investment Manager’s disciplined investment process which considers the issuer’s credit risk, the characteristics of the security itself (eg, whether it is backed by any assets), as well as the industry’s and the issuer’s financial prospects.
-The Investment Manager uses a combination of a global “top down” analysis of the macroeconomic and interest rate environment and “bottom up” research of corporate debt, from performing debt to stressed and distressed securities.
+The fund will invest predominantly in Nordic, corporate high yield fixed income securities that are sustainable investments.
+The securities are selected based on the Investment Manager’s disciplined investment process which considers the issuer’s credit risk, the characteristics of the security itself (eg, whether it is backed by any assets), as well as the industry and the respective issuer’s financial prospects.
+The Investment Manager uses a combination of a global “top-down” analysis of the macroeconomic and interest rate environment and the Investment Manager's “bottom-up” research of corporate debt, from performing debt to stressed and distressed securities.

 Proportion of investments

-As stated in the Supplement to the Prospectus for the fund, the fund intends to make a minimum of 80% sustainable investments (“#1 Sustainable” in the illustration below).
+The fund intends to make a minimum of 80% sustainable investments (“#1 Sustainable” in the illustration below).
 The fund seeks to invest in issuers that generate a net positive contribution, through their core products and services, to the UN Sustainable Development Goals.
 Specifically, the issuer‘s product and services must contribute to one or more SDGs at the target level and cannot have a significant negative impact on any of the SDGs.
-All issuers have passed through the thorough impact assessment process.

 Monitoring of the sustainable investment objective